Air Fryer Strawberry Turnovers

 How to Make Strawberry Turnovers in an Air Fryer

-- Add the chopped strawberries, sugar, vanilla, lemon zest, and cornstarch to a mixing bowl and gently stir to combine.
-Spoon 1-2 Tbsp of filling on each round.
+Add the chopped strawberries, sugar, vanilla, lemon zest, and cornstarch to a mixing bowl and gently stir to combine.
+Spoon 1-2 tablespoon of filling on each round.

-- Preheat the air fryer at 350°F for a few minutes.
+Preheat the air fryer to 350°F for a few minutes.
 Spray the air fryer basket with nonstick spray.
 Place the turnovers (5-6) in the basket and air fry for 10 minutes or until the crust is golden brown.

 Which Air Fryer I Use